 When you were a kid did you ever eat those tins of baked beans and sausages?
-Not gonna lie, but I did used to love them.
-This is kind of like the grown up version, with actual vegetables and no added sugar or nasties.
+Not gonna lie, but I did use to love them.
+This sausage and bean casserole is kind of like the grown-up version, with actual vegetables and no added sugar or nasties.
 Am I selling it to you??

 It’s a really easy one-pot dinner which can be on the table in less than an hour.
 I love to serve it with some creamy mashed potatoes to soak up all the sauce and some peas or broccoli to add some greens.
 A great winter warmer dish, I guarantee this will make you feel all warm and cosy!

 I used some good-quality pork chipolatas.
 They’re my favourite, but any quality sausages would work.
 Try it with chicken or even veggie sausages.
 I will be trying this with some mushroom sausages soon!

 Yes!
 Use vegetarian sausages as above, and swap out the chicken stock for veg.

 Yes – allow the dish to cool and transfer in portions to a suitable container.
 Freeze within 2 hours of cooking.
 Defrost in the fridge overnight.
 Reheat either on the hob or in the microwave, until piping hot throughout.

 What Do I Serve with this Simple Sausage & Bean Casserole?

 I love it with mashed potato and peas.
 Any steamed greens would be great, especially broccoli.
 You could also serve this casserole with rice, boiled potatoes or even simply some crusty bread.

 This* is the shallow casserole dish I used to cook this recipe.

 I hope you like this recipe – make sure to rate it and leave a comment if you try it!